 Award Profile

-The Fulbright Commission encourages applications from early career professionals, recent graduates, and graduate students wishing to conduct research for nine months at a higher education institution, non-profit organization or research center in Peru.
-Applicants must affiliate with one of these institutions and present a well-developed research plan.
+The Fulbright Commission encourages applications from early-career professionals, recent graduates, and graduate students interested in conducting research for nine months at a higher education institution, non-profit organization, or research center in Peru.
+Applicants are required to affiliate with one of these institutions and submit a well-crafted research plan.

-Preference will be given to research conducted outside Lima and/or hosted at public institutions.
+Preference will be given to research projects conducted outside of Lima and/or hosted by public institutions.

 Grant Length